-CRACK.
-The crowd roars.
-The smell of popcorn, hot dogs and nachos fill the air.
-Take baseball to the next level at Globe Life Field, the brand-new home of the Texas Rangers.
+Take baseball (and everything from concerts to college football) to the next level at Globe Life Field, the brand-new home of the Texas Rangers.
 Baseball is a way of life in Arlington, rain or shine – that’s right, thanks to our new favorite member of the team, a retractable roof.
 So long, back sweat!
-(With heating too, it’s perfect for concerts and events during chilly weather!)
+With heating too, it’s perfect for concerts and events during chilly weather!

-Whether you’re stopping by for a game (we’re looking at you 2020 NLDS, NLCS and World Series) or a tour from one of our Rangers experts, we’ve got everything you need to know before you go right here.
+Whether you’re stopping by for a tour from one of our Rangers experts, a world-class concert or a game, we’ve got everything you need to know before you go right here.
+Don’t forget to bring your mask and wait 6 feet (two baseball bats) between your family and others!
 Globe Life Field is making your health a priority.
-For their health and wellness protocols, go to their website here.
-Don’t forget to bring your mask and wait 6 feet (two baseball bats) between your family and others!
+For their health and wellness protocols, go to the FAQ section here.

 Check with Globe Life Field directly for openings and operations as things change.